cnunciato/habitat-dev/README.md

 vagrant up
 ```

+This provisions the development VM, installs a bunch of useful tooling and compiles all Builder services.
+It usually takes 10-20 minutes or so.

+While that's running, if you haven't already, [download a package archive](http://nunciato-shared-files.s3.amazonaws.com/pkgs.zip) and unpack it into `./pkgs` (on your computer, not in the VM; you'll want to keep this directory around between VM instances).
+Vagrant will share the `./pkgs` directory into the VM at `/hab/cache/artifacts`.

-This provisions the development VM and installs a bunch of useful tooling.
-It usually takes around 10 minutes or so.
-When it finishes, go into the VM, switch to the `root` user, change to the `/support` directory, and run `make`:
+When the provisioning script finishes, go into the VM, switch to the `root` user, change to the `/support` directory, and run `make run`:

 ```
 vagrant ssh
 sudo -i
 cd /support
-make
+make run
 ```

 This starts up the Builder services.
-It usually takes a bit longer.

-While that's running, if you haven't already, [download a package archive](http://nunciato-shared-files.s3.amazonaws.com/pkgs.zip) and unpack it into `./pkgs` (on your computer, not in the VM; you'll want to keep this directory around between VM instances).
-Vagrant will share the `./pkgs` directory into the VM at `/hab/cache/artifacts`.
+It should take only a minute or two.

-When the `make` logging quiets down, you should have a running cluster.
+When the `make run` logging quiets down, you should have a running cluster.
 Look for the following lines in the recent output:

 ```
 worker.1    | DEBUG:habitat_builder_worker::heartbeat: heartbeat pulsed